RBLG/just-like-rays/README.md

 ##### Info:

-- On adding/removing/updating this mod, do Edit>Optimize world for compatibility
+- Before adding/removing/updating this mod, do Edit>Optimize world for compatibility

 #### Contact: